Wilhelm Reich Psychotherapy – The Endurer (Masochist)

 There is a block in the rear ocular segment just behind the neck, where the base of the skull meets the spine and neck.
 This block is the last major line of defence from feelings making it from the body into the head.
 Likewise at the front of the face the Maceter and facial muscles are often tight and the mouth pulled into a permanent but false smile to show compliance.
 The eyes either are small and beady, showing the spite and resentment that lurks below the surface of the personality and the muscles, waiting to erupt, or they can be vacant and pleasing and show a complete surrender and submission, and now no longer show emotional affect beyond a type of pleasing innocence.

 In general there is a lack of feeling in the body due to the heavy musculature preventing the flow of energy in the body, and they may have both hot(emotionally charged), and cold areas(site of blocks), in different parts of the body.
 They can take pain and appear dull to pain in the body.
-Their body does not move easily but more as a total unit, a rigid dense mass which has lost a lot of its flexibility.
+Their body does not move easily but more as a total unit, a rigid dense mass that has lost a lot of its flexibility, this implices that the person has lost the “Pleasure of Movement“.

 They may also have flat feet as a sign of having “given up” the struggle with the world.